bingr001/RLAYV2/README.md

 - Designed, implemented and developed this React-Native app was created for a summer camp for middle schoolers and high schoolers to use on iOS and Android.
 Created the components and database from scratch
 - It uses Firebase for authentication and NoSQL and Redux for state management.

+-You can view my response to publishing this app here! https://www.youtube.com/watch?v=x9Eb_M9KsrI&feature=youtu.be